bazelbuild/bazel/site/versions/master/docs/windows.md

 ### Build Python

-On Windows, we build a self-extracting zip file for executable python targets, you can even use `python ./bazel-bin/path/to/target` to run it in native Windows command line (cmd.exe).
+On Windows, we build a self-extracting zip file for executable Python targets, you can even use `python ./bazel-bin/path/to/target` to run it in native Windows command line (cmd.exe).
 See more details in this [design doc](/designs/2016/09/05/build-python-on-windows.html).